lambdaclass/elixir_riak_core/README.md

 ## What's so great about it?
 The key here is that Riak Core provides Consistent Hashing and Virtual Nodes.
-Virtual Nodes distribute work between them, and Consistent Hashing lets us routes commands to these Virtual Nodes.
+Virtual Nodes distribute work between them, and Consistent Hashing lets us route commands to these Virtual Nodes.
 Note that many Virtual Nodes can run in a Physical Node (i.e. a physical server) and can be easily set up or taken down.
 Plus, the only thing that you have to do using this library is giving them names and implement a behaviour, Riak handles the rest for you.